Norman Anderson, MPH – Environmental Health Consultant

 Heather Bonaparte, MPH – Take Steps to Health Facilitator

 Heather Bonaparte is a native of southwestern Pennsylvania.
 She obtained a BA in Community Health from Slippery Rock University and an MA in Public Health from West Virginia University with a concentration in policy and healthcare management.
 Heather’s studies focused on healthcare management, healthcare systems within the United States and other countries, and health disparities that affect southwestern Pennsylvania and surrounding regions, especially those in Appalachia.
 Heather also worked as a Wellness Program graduate assistant for WVU Healthcare while at West Virginia University.
 She worked on a team providing health education and promotion programs to encourage WVU Healthcare employees and their families to live healthier lifestyles.

-David R. Brown, ScD – Environmental Health Consultant
+David R. Brown, ScD – Environmental Public Health Scientist

 David Brown is the Public Health Toxicologist and Director of Public Health Toxicology for Environment and Human Health, Inc. He is the past Chief of Environmental Epidemiology and Occupational Health in Connecticut and was previously Associate Professor of Toxicology at Northeastern College of Pharmacy and Allied Health.
 He also served as Deputy Director of the Public Health Practice Group of Agency for Toxic Substances and Disease Registry (ATSDR) at the National Centers for Disease Control and Prevention in Atlanta, Georgia.
 Dr. Brown graduated from Cornell University in Biochemistry, received his MS from the University of California In Environmental Health, and his ScD from Harvard School of Public Health in Toxicology.

 Jessa Chabeau, MSW – Case Manager